July 2025 Central Texas floods: Casualties

-Altogether, at least 135 people have been confirmed dead in the floods: 117 in Kerr County, 9 in Travis County, 5 in Burnet County, 3 in Williamson County, and 1 in Tom Green County.
-Several of the fatalities in Kerr County were young girls who were staying at Camp Mystic, an all-girls Christian summer camp located 6 mi southwest of Hunt.
+Altogether, at least 136 people have been confirmed dead in the floods: 117 in Kerr County, 10 in Travis County, 5 in Burnet County, 3 in Williamson County, and 1 in Tom Green County.
+Three people remain missing.
+Approximately a quarter of the fatalities in Kerr County were young girls who were staying at Camp Mystic, an all-girls Christian summer camp located 6 mi southwest of Hunt.
 On July 4, 27 were declared missing from Camp Mystic.
 The number of girls missing dropped to 10 on July 7 with a camp counselor missing.
 Camp Mystic director Dick Eastland, who purchased the camp in 1974, was confirmed to be among those dead.
 On July 7, CNN reported that 27 campers and counselors had died in floods at Camp Mystic and that ten girls and a counselor were still missing.
 By July 9, five girls and one counselor remained missing.

 Other places that were hard hit were HTR TX Hill Country Campground and adjacent Blue Oak RV Park in Kerrville and the Casa Bonita community between Hunt and Camp Mystic.

 On July 14, the number of people missing was lowered from 161 to 101, the decrease was attributed to victims being recovered, some of the missing victims making contact and found safe, and some missing reports being falsified.
 In Travis County specifically, the number missing dropped from ten to four after it was discovered some people appeared both on the list of people missing and people confirmed dead.
 As of September 24, the number missing stood at two.